Theoretical-Mathematical Framework

 Each Earthling is a verifiably biometrically unique subject.
 For each physical person in the system, only one Earthling status record is possible.
 The system is built to exclude duplication and pseudo-identities.

-Belonging to the Earthlings people is based exclusively on a person's free expression of will.
+Belonging to the Earthlings people is based exclusively on a person's declaration of intent.
 Joining the people cannot be the result of coercion, dependency, or administrative pressure.

 Axiom 3.
 Transterritoriality